Krishna-Gopal-Pathak/CyberSecurity/Interview Question/Interview-Question.md

 **LFI [Local file inclusion]**
 - LFI stands for Local File Inclusion, which means an attacker can access files on your server through a vulnerable parameter or input in a web application.
 Allowing attackers to include and view local files on the server.

+**RFI [Remote file inclusion]**
+- RFI stands for remote file inclusion, which means an attacker can include a file from a remote server and execute it on your server.